falcon-computing/falcon-genome/README.md

 The second step is to recalibrate base quality score to account for biases caused by the sequencing machine.
 The Falcon pipeline command for this is fcs-genome bqsr.
 Its GATK equivalent first runs the GATK BaseRecalibrator, which produces a table of recalibrated reads, followed by GATK PrintReads which implements the table of recalibrated reads to produce a new, analysis-ready BAM file.
 The final step is germline variant calling, implementing the command fcs-genome htc which corresponds to GATK HaplotypeCaller.

 ![alt text](resource/fcs-genome-workflow.jpeg)
+Figure 1: Figure 1.
+Side-by-side analysis of the Falcon Accelerated Pipeline and the GATK Best Practices Pipeline: The middle panel indicates the general workflow starting with 1.
+Mapping the FASTQ sequences to the reference 2.
+Recalibrating base quality score and finally 3.
+Calling germline variants.
+The upper and lower panels illustrate the command-line implementation of the workflow using the Falcon Accelerated Pipeline and GATK Best Practices Pipeline respectively.

 This User Guide provides details on the setup of the Falcon Genome pipeline, command-line usage and a step-by-step example to run the variant calling pipeline.